 Please insert the following bullets at P664 L25 (A 20 MHz-only EHT non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1 may support):

+—SU beamforming, if SU Beamformee subfield in the EHT PHY Capabiliteis information field is set to 1.

 Please modify the following bullet at P662L37 (a non-AP EHT STA shall support):

-—Responding with requested beamforming feedback in an EHT sounding procedure with at least four spatial streams in the EHT sounding NDP.
+—Responding with requested beamforming feedback in an EHT sounding procedure with at least four spatial streams in the EHT sounding NDP, if the STA is not a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.